tbidne/nix-config/INSTALL.md

-This guide includes instructions for my installation process.

 # ISO

-Download the latest [ISO](https://nixos.org/download.html) and burn to a disk/usb-drive, or leave as-is if this is for `VirtualBox`.
+Download the latest [ISO](https://nixos.org/download.html) and burn to a disk/usb-drive or leave as-is if this is for `VirtualBox`.

 # Native